bryanvtran/Front-end-Developer-Interview-Questions/solutions/js.md

 ```
 * What is a closure, and how/why would you use one?

+Closures are inner functions inside of an outer function.
+They have their own local scope and has access to outer function’s scope, parameters (but NOT arguments object), and they also have access to global variables.

+Closures are a neat way to deal with scope issues.
+Because Javascript is a function-level scope rather than as with other languages, block-level scope and Javascript is an asynchronous/event driven language.
+Example that Closure is frequently used is jQuery (ex. click()).

+A closure is a way of keeping access to variables in a function after that function has returned.
+Since closures keep access to the variables they can be used to save state.
+And things that save state look a whole lot like objects.

 * Can you describe the main difference between a `forEach` loop and a `.map()` loop and why you would pick one versus the other?
 * What's a typical use case for anonymous functions?